 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS) in 2015, tile and marble setters earned an annual average salary of $44,010.
+According to the U.S. Bureau of Labor Statistics (BLS) in 2018, tile and marble setters earned an mean annual salary of $45,950.
 Local and federal government jobs during that time paid the top salaries for these workers, the BLS said.
-Employment for these professionals was projected to increase by 5%, from 2014-2024, per the BLS.
+Employment for these professionals was projected to increase much faster than average from 2018-2028, per the BLS.

 Tile contractors install tiles in residential or commercial buildings, on new construction projects or during renovations.
 Working with a wide range of materials, they prepare surfaces, lay tile, grout and seal surfaces.
-Many tile contractors work irregular hours while being self-employed, and job growth in this field is predicted to be slower than average through the 2014-2014 decade.
+Many tile contractors work irregular hours while being self-employed, and job growth in this field is predicted to rise through 2028.